threefoldfoundation/info_legal/wiki/tft_not_investment.md

 > Important note: The ThreeFold Token (TFT) is not an investment instrument. <BR>
-> TFTs are used to buy and sell IT capacity on the ThreeFold_Grid.
+> TFTs represent IT capacity on the ThreeFold_Grid, farmers create TFT, developers use TFT.